tom-howard/ros/docs/com2009/la2/overview.md

     (assuming you are Team 100!)

 1. Finally (and most importantly), your ROS package must work *"out-of-the-box"*, i.e. the Teaching Team won't be able to make any modifications or fix any errors for you!

+!!! warning
+    Failure to follow these requirements could result in you being awarded **zero marks**!